Home » Everything you need to know about the IELTS exam » IELTS indicator test: All you need to know

 The L, R and W part of the tests are all done in one sitting – so make sure you have enough breakfast that day and plenty of water near you – just because you are doing it at home does not mean that you can pause the test and make a coffee in the middle.
 Again – the test will replicate exam conditions and this is good because with a bit of adrenalin on your side you will be able to perform really well!

-Remember that both IELTS and IELTS indicator have a one-to-one speaking test with an IELTS examiner.
-IELTS indicator speaking test is conducted over video call.
+Remember that both IELTS and the IELTS indicator have a one-to-one speaking test with an IELTS examiner.
+IELTS indicator speaking test is conducted over a video call.

-By hosting the speaking test with a trained examiner, IELTS indicator maintains focus on real life conversational English ability – just like in the real world.
+By hosting the speaking test with a trained examiner, the IELTS indicator maintains focus on real-life conversational English ability – just like in the real world.
 No penalties for accents (that can be clearly understood).

 You will need a webcam for the Zoom speaking test!

 It is important to remember that the IELTS indicator does not replace an in-person IELTS test at a test centre, and it is not accepted by all organisations.
 We recommend that you check with your university or education provider before you book.
 But to help you there is a very comprehensive guide on the British council IELTS indicator website and I have checked quite a few UK Unis and the band needed vary between 5.5 and 6.5 mostly.